Miss M.A. Gannon, lithograph, Boston, 1843.

 For questions about the seminar, contact John J. Garcia, AAS director of scholarly programs and partnerships, at jgarcia [at] mwa.org or 508-471-2134.

-Jordan Alexander Stein is Professor of English and Comparative Literature and Affiliated Faculty in African and African American Studies at Fordham University.
+Jordan Alexander Stein is professor of English and comparative literature and affiliated faculty in African and African American studies at Fordham University.
 His research investigates how aspects of social identities (including race, sexuality, gender, and religion) inflect the material practices associated with literary production (including reading, printing, editing, and archiving).
-These interests shape his prize-winning collection, Early African American Print Culture, co-edited with Lara Langer Cohen (University of Pennsylvania Press, 2012), and his monograph, When Novels Were Books (Harvard University Press, 2020).
-Other recent projects include Fantasies of Nina Simone (Duke University Press, 2024) and the forthcoming special issue of Leviathan: A Journal of Melville Studies on “Melville’s Queer Afterlives,” co-edited with Adam Fales and Dana Seitler.
+These interests shapes his prize-winning collection, Early African American Print Culture, co-edited with Lara Langer Cohen (2012), and his monograph, When Novels Were Books (2020).
+Other recent projects include Fantasies of Nina Simone (2024) and the forthcoming special issue of Leviathan: A Journal of Melville Studies on “Melville’s Queer Afterlives,” co-edited with Adam Fales and Dana Seitler.
 He was elected to AAS membership in 2023.

-Greta LaFleur is Associate Professor of American Studies and Women’s, Gender and Sexuality Studies at Yale University.
-LaFleur’s research and teaching focuses on early North American literary and cultural studies, the history of science, the history of race, the history and historiography of sexuality, and queer & trans studies.
-Her first book, The Natural History of Sexuality in Early America reveals how eighteenth-century race science contributed to emerging sciences of sex in the colonial Atlantic world.
-They are currently at work on two new projects.
-The first, tentatively titled How Sex Became Good: The Feminist Movements and Racial Politics that Made Modern Sexuality (under contract with University of Chicago Press), tracks how cultural and legal responses to the problem of sexual violence shaped the politicization of sexuality in the modern period.
-The second is a co-authored book of essays, authored with anthropologist Cal Biruk, on birding, currently under final review with the Practices series at Duke University Press.
+Greta LaFleur is associate professor of American studies and women’s, gender and sexuality studies at Yale University.
+LaFleur’s research and teaching focuses on early North American literary and cultural studies, the history of science, the history of race, the history and historiography of sexuality, and queer and trans studies.
+Their first book, The Natural History of Sexuality in Early America reveals how eighteenth-century race science contributed to emerging sciences of sex in the colonial Atlantic world.
 LaFleur is also editor of Trans Historical: Gender Plurality Before the Modern (with Masha Raskolnikov and Anna Klosowska), and American Literature in Transition, 1770-1828 (with William Huntting Howell).
-They are also the series editor, with Blake Gutt and Emily Skidmore, of the six-volume A Cultural History of Trans Lives, under contract with Bloomsbury Publishing.
+At AAS, they were a Kate B. and Hall J. Peterson Fellow in 2013-14.